PacoReinaCampo/MPSoC-DV/certification/book/chapters/chapter11.md

 In addition to the primary processes and activities outlined in DO-254 for airborne electronic hardware development, several additional considerations are essential for ensuring the safety, reliability, and cost-effectiveness of the hardware.

-## Use of Previously Developed Hardware
+## USE OF PREVIOUSLY DEVELOPED HARDWARE

 **Description**: The use of previously developed hardware refers to the practice of incorporating existing hardware designs, components, or modules into new hardware projects.